iocchi/PetriNetPlans/PNPros/README.txt

 or use 'killall -9 xterm' if you do not normally use xterm for other purposes.

+Note: Install 'xterm' if the system complains about it (sudo apt-get install xterm)

 How to test rp_action
 =====================